ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

   <maintainer email="you@email.com">Your Name</maintainer>
   <license>Apache License 2.0</license>

-Add a new line after  the ``ament_python`` buildtool dependency and paste the following dependencies corresponding to your node’s import statements:
+After the lines above, add the following dependencies corresponding to your node’s import statements:

 .. code-block:: xml